abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/qsc_install.rst

 Install QSC using a GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the Qualcomm Software Center (QSC) GUI to install QSC.

 1. Use your Qualcomm ID to log in to https://softwarecenter.qualcomm.com, then click **Download Software Center**.
 The QSC Debian package (``.deb``) downloads to your